 JavaScript Primer

-This example uses the method to "find" an HTML element (with id="demo")
+This example uses the method to "find" an HTML element (with id="hello")

 My first javascript